livepeer/docs/docs/quickstart/orchestrators.md

 ## Optimize your Orchestrator

-Finally, you can optimize your orchestrator using the [How-to Guides](/video-miners/how-to-guides/).
+The following [How-to Guides](/video-miners/how-to-guides/) provide further instruction on how video miners can optimize an activated orchestrator.